VFES Board Of Trustees

 Mr. Paul Mitchell

 Paul is an executive in the finance industry.
-He has over 35 years experience financing growing businesses as a Commercial Banker and President of a regional Mezzanine Fund, CoreStates Enterprise Fund (provided growth financing to Urban Outfitters).
+He has over 35 years of experience financing growing businesses as a Commercial Banker and President of a regional Mezzanine Fund, CoreStates Enterprise Fund (provided growth financing to Urban Outfitters).
 He also was President of his own Investment Banking firm raising Venture Capital and Private Equity funds for entrepreneurial companies.
 He has been a Commercial and Real Estate Lender with several Philadelphia area banks and served as Regional Associate for Allied Capital.
 Paul was a key member of the Greater Philadelphia Senior Executive Group (now Beacon) where he has served as Director, Treasurer, Chair of the Financial Executives Sub Group, Chair of the Golf Outing Committee, and an active participant in the Private Equity and Professional Services Sub Groups.
 He has a passion for helping small businesses.
 He has served as Director, Small Business Board, Greater Philadelphia Chamber of Commerce and Chairman of the National Association of Business Development Corporations.
 He has been a Speaker/Panelist for the Philadelphia Bar Association, RMA, CFA and Wharton School of Business on Mezzanine Finance.
-He is a published author, “Why Regional Banks Should Have SBIC’s” in the Journal of Commercial Lending, and is a frequent guest, host and director (DVD, Entrepreneurial Financing: Tips from Investors) on the “Money Matters TV Show.”
+He is a published author, “Why Regional Banks Should Have SBIC’s” in the Journal of Commercial Lending and is a frequent guest, host and director (DVD, Entrepreneurial Financing: Tips from Investors) on the “Money Matters TV Show.”
 He represented RMA at the White House Council on Small Business.
 His memberships have included ACG, the Montgomery County Economic Development Corporation and NASBIC.
 Paul earned his B.A. at Colgate University.

 He grew up in Stamford, CT and raised his family in Collegeville and Oaks, PA until 2011.
 He moved to Center City Philadelphia for a few years and currently resides in Medford, NJ.
 Personal interests include golf, tennis, skiing, snowboarding, bicycling, running (4 Boston Marathons plus a 50 Mile Mountain Trail Ultra Marathon), photography, wine tasting and travel.